josuttis/belleviews/README.md

 **Still:**

 - Views might be borrowed or might be not
-  - We could make views borrowed if they don't own a range, but the question is whether it is worth it
+  - We could make more/all views borrowed if they don't own a range:
+    But if they own a range they have to be borrowed.
+So we keep the standard policy here as it is.

 ## Status